murad5554jgjt/younowchatlog/README.md

 run node index.js
 will open  chat.html in your broswer.

-#  Standalone without  nodejs  or  installing  of  any extas  v2
+#  Standalone without  nodejs  or  installing  or  any extas  v2
 Light mode without saving log or  gifs

 Works great.
 Does not display stickers  or emojs  from the chat.